Xinhui Li

 • BrainArt Exhibition: Schizosymphony

 Dec 1, 2023 I am honored to receive the Distinguished Scholar Award from the TReNDS Center and the D-MAP Center.
-I am grateful to my advisors and collaborators for their guidance and support.
+I am grateful to my advisors and collaborators for their trust and support.

 Oct 26, 2023 I am selected to attend WE23.
 Thanks Georgia Tech ECE for travel support!